Operational forecasting with machine learning

 - Quality Control

 Computer vision has become a standard technology to detect artefacts in products.
 A computer these days is better and faster than humans at recognizing quality issues in products.
 And it is even cheaper.

 Are you interested?

 VORtech is a company that operates at the front of technology for prediction and analysis in the engineering sector.
-Data science is a very powerful extension to our traditional toolbox of mathematics and computer science that we have been leveraging for over 20 years.
-Feel free to contact us if you would like to discuss how data science can help you in your engineering challenge.
+Machine learning is a very powerful extension to our traditional toolbox of mathematics and computer science that we have been leveraging for over 20 years.
+Please contact us if you would like to discuss how machine learning can help you in your engineering challenge.